Whenever a painful bump or hard knot appears on the eye, the only thing a person suffering can think of is relief.

 Recurring Chalazions and Styes

-The key to treating and preventing chalazions and styes are maintaining overall eye cleanliness and health.
+The key to treating and preventing chalazions or styes are maintaining overall eye cleanliness and health.
 TheraLife has a complete line of eye kits to help patients heal and keep the eyes healthy.

 Questions, call toll free 1-877-917-1989 US/Canada.
 International (650) 949-6080